 Video projection to showcase the objects

-Jean Paul Favand wasn’t fully satisfied by the precision of traditional lighting technologies to highlight his objects and quickly turned to video-projection.
-The testing of this new technology enabled him to precisely lit the objects and guide the visitors’ eye in his object-staging approach.
+Jean Paul Favand wasn’t fully satisfied by the precision of traditional lighting technologies to highlight his objects, so he quickly turned to video-projection.
+This new technology enabled him to precisely light the objects and guide the visitors’ eyes in his object-staging approach.
 Within the Théâtre du Merveilleux – similarly to 18th century cabinets of curiosities – Jean Paul Favand brought together Naturalia – natural curiosities – and Artificialia – man-made curiosities.
-The use of the video-projection also gave birth to a new form of curiosities: Virtualia – a new way to understand the objects using the digital to enhance the curiosities.
+The use of the video-projection also gave birth to a new form of curiosities: Virtualia – a new way to understand the objects using digital technology to enhance the curiosities.

-Unlike the concept of “digital art” as a form of contemporary art based on immateriality, Jean Paul Favand uses the 21st century digital technologies to focus on the object.
-The videoprojection offers the possibility to cut out the object, change its colour and provoke the impression of motion as a tribute to magic lanterns and pre-cinematic technologies.
+Unlike the concept of “digital art” as a form of contemporary art based on immateriality, Jean Paul Favand uses the 21st century digital technologies to draw focus to the object.
+The videoprojection offers the possibility to cut out the object, change its colour and give the impression of motion as a tribute to magic lanterns and other pre-cinematic technologies.

-« At a time when the digital is ruling more and more aspects of our lives, I am delighted to keep the liberty to use it as mean to reveal the existing.
-My demarche fits within two principles: humanize the digital and offer to the sight, my intervention being limited to my perspective and the way I stage objects to respect their material authenticity »
+« At a time when the digital is ruling more and more aspects of our lives, I am delighted to have the liberty to use it as a means to reveal the existing.
+My demarche fits within two principles: humanize the digital and appeal to the sight, my intervention being limited to my perspective and the way I stage objects to respect their material authenticity »

 The illusions of the Théâtre du Merveilleux